Manny Machado, Padres finalize $350M, 11-year contract

 Machado gets a full no-trade provision, a hotel suite on road trips and the right to purchase a luxury suite and four premium tickets to all home games.
 He agreed to make a charitable contribution of 1% of his salary each season.

+The deal will keep Machado with the Padres through 2033 and is the latest contract handed out by big-spending owner Peter Seidler.

-Machado, who has helped turn the Padres into a World Series contender, finished second in the NL MVP race last year as the Padres reached the NL Championship Series before losing to Philadelphia.
-He figures to anchor a star-laden lineup that includes Xander Bogaerts, Juan Soto and Fernando Tatis Jr., who is on track to return on April 20 from an 80-game suspension for a positive test for a performance-enhancing drug.
+Machado, who has helped turn the Padres into a World Series contender, finished second in the NL MVP race last year.
+He’ll anchor a star-laden lineup that includes Xander Bogaerts, Juan Soto and Fernando Tatis Jr., who can return on April 20 from an 80-game suspension for performance-enhancing drugs.

-“For the fans of San Diego, I think we’re going to be here for the long haul,” Machado said.
-“My family and I are going to do a lot of great things for this organization.
-We’re going to go above and beyond for it and hopefully bring a championship to the city that’s been craving it and wants it.”

-Machado and Bogaerts are under contract through 2033 and Tatis through 2034.

-Machado, 30, had said that after this season he planned to opt out of the $300 million, 10-year deal he signed as a free agent in 2019.
-With the $120 million he already has received, the new contract increases the Padres’ commitment to Machado to $470 million over 15 years.
+Machado, 30, had said that after this season he planned to opt out of the $300 million, 10-year free agent deal he signed in 2019.
+With the $120 million he already has received, the new deal increases the free-spending Padres’ commitment to Machado to $470 million over 15 years.